 A huge female elephant is feeding on the greenery, while her tiny baby is trying to mimic her.
 Bearing witness to this is always both wondrous and humorous, as most elephant calves don’t quite know how to use their trunks yet.
 Imagine being that size and having an appendage dangling from your face, containing over 40,000 muscles!

-The sun has started setting and as we stop for sundowners, the silhouette of a vulture perched in the treetops catches our attention.
-Usually, where there are vultures, there is bound to be a kill of some sorts.
-Morné explains there is likely to be a kill when the vultures are either circling the area or a few are roosting in the upper branches of the trees.
+The sun has started setting, and as we stop for sundowners, the silhouette of a vulture perched in the treetops catches our attention.
+Usually, where there are vultures, there is bound to be a kill of some sort.
+Morné explains there is likely to be a kill when the vultures are either circling the area, or a few are roosting in the upper branches of the trees.

-Morné drops us off at the entrance to the Karula Spa & Wellness Centre, where we are warmly welcomed by Lalene van Zyl, assistant spa manager and spa therapists Boiketlo Kgomoeswana and Kulani Mdluli.
+Morné drops us off at the entrance to the Karula Spa & Wellness Centre, where we are warmly welcomed by Lalene van Zyl, assistant spa manager, and spa therapist Boiketlo Kgomoeswana and Kulani Mdluli.
 This is the perfect place to come for a treatment or to immerse yourself in the spa pool.
-If you favor keeping fit during your stay, there is a state-of-the-art fitness center, or you can simply ‘sweat it out’ in the steam room.
+If you favor keeping fit during your stay, there is a state-of-the-art fitness center, or you can ‘sweat it out’ in the steam room.